 - Do you care about the next tier?
 Basing your slot decision purely on this tier is going to leave you in a weird situation next tier where you may not have the ideal slot but still feel you should have it.

 - What is your legendary base availability?
 Depending on your realm, guild and content level you may have trouble accessing or affording the higher tier bases.
-Your Tier 4 cloth base being 500k on your realm while the Tier 4 jewellery base is only 20k is certainly a deciding factor for many people.
+Your cloth base being 500k on your realm while the jewellery base is only 20k is certainly a deciding factor for many people.

 Overall, the short version is the impact on your performance your legendary slot has is very very minor.
 It will depend entirely on your situation and it will fluctuate between gear upgrades, encounters and tiers.

-My suggestion?
 The difference is small enough it won’t matter.
+Craft it on your necklace in Patch 9.1, due to one of the Domination socket slots being wrists.
 Jewellery is great, they’re safe slots that let you customise a large chunk of secondary stats, and they also allow you to trade items in those slots to more classes than just other clothies.

 - Primarily raiding?
 Choose raid favoured secondaries (Mastery/Crit/Vers).